ToniWonKanobi/theoveranalyzed.net/posts/2015/7/6/leaving-squarespace-part-iii-making-camel-my-own.md

 ### Updating Camel's Default Dependencies

-Before starting with the rest of the post, you should update Camel's version of `markdown-it` to the latest version available on [npmjs][npmjs].
-This is crucial because several plugins discussed in this post require a newer version than what Camel comes with [by default][github].
+Before starting with the rest of the post, you should update Camel's version of `markdown-it` to the latest version available on [npmjs][1].
+This is crucial because several plugins discussed in this post require a newer version than what Camel comes with [by default][2].

 Here's how to do that: